ImageMagick/Usage-Markdown/convolve/index.md

 For a smooth flat color image, a [Convolution](#convolve) using such a kernel will produce a 'zero' or black image.
 However for any other image, you will have results that contain both negatative and positive values.

-For example here I apply a discrete '`Sobel`' edge detector on a image containing some basic shapes...
+For example here I apply a discrete '`Sobel`' edge detector on an image containing some basic shapes...

 ~~~
 convert -size 80x80 xc:black \